Muze Office

 Both events run in early August, as they do most years.
 For 2026 specifically:

-• Black Hat USA 2026 runs August 1–6 at the Mandalay Bay Convention Center on the south end of the Strip, with Trainings earlier in the week and the Briefings and Business Hall on August 5–6 (blackhat.com/us-26).
+• Black Hat USA 2026 runs August 1–6 at the Mandalay Bay Convention Center on the south end of the Strip, with Trainings August 1–4, the Business Hall August 4–6, and the Briefings August 5–6 (blackhat.com/us-26).

 • DEF CON 34 runs August 6–9 at the Las Vegas Convention Center (LVCC) West Hall (defcon.org).